nasa-gibs/worldview/doc/config/tour_stories.md

 ## Adding New Tour Stories

 Create a new JSON document in `config/default/common/config/wv.json/stories/` named `X.json` where `X` is the story identifier.
 This file can be placed in any subdirectory as needed for organizational purposes.
+All properties should be in an object keyed by the story identifier.

 Here's an example of a minimum configuration for the Hurricane Florence story: